mohammedar95/natural_language_processing/legal_document_nlp/README.md

 Files are webscraped from LawInsider.com, and I am only using the data for academic and research practices in the field of data science

 # How to Interact with your project
-by running the Function files the eviroment should be ready and set for running the notebook with no issue by making sure you install all libraries you encounter.
+by running the Function files the enviroment should be ready and set for running the notebook with no issue by making sure you install all libraries you encounter.